LOUISE RAW looks at the reality behind the far-right activist of many identities

 But there are no guarantees.
 We have to act immediately, repeatedly, and in unison.
 There’s no place for sectarianism in this struggle — we are in a world of nazis and the rest of us, and have to pick our side.

 Unite against Fascism agrees: “Working with traditional anti-fascist allies like trade unionists, key individuals and groups in the Muslim community and with the energy of young people round Love Music Hate Racism (inspired by Rock Against Racism) saw off the EDL and Pegida UK.
 Robinson will be beaten again by the anti-fascist majority which will take time, skill, and persistence.”

-As late, great anti-fascist activist and Cable Street veteran Max Levitas, who sadly died on Friday November 2, put it: “Through Cable Street, people learn of the struggles that happened in the ’30s.
+As the late, great anti-fascist activist and Cable Street veteran Max Levitas, who sadly died on Friday November 2, put it: “Through Cable Street, people learn of the struggles that happened in the ’30s.
 That has got to be applied today.
 People have got to be brought together in the struggle against fascism and racism.”